ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

     After reviewing the options for Knowledge, Lore might be a fitting choice for our would-be adventurer as a beginning knowledge.
 So we find the Common Knowledge section of the character sheet and increase the rating of Lore by 1.

 ## Advance Practices
-A practice in Mythical Monsters represents a specialized form of training or supernatural ability that a character can use to their advantage.
+A practice in Mythmakers represents a specialized form of training or supernatural ability that a character can use to their advantage.
 There are two forms a practice can take: Martial or Supernatural.

 **When you've reached this step**, locate the row in the table below that corresponds to your character's starting experience.
 The number under Practice Advancements represents the number of advancements you can make towards either a Martial or Supernatural Practice.
 All practices start with no rating and require at least one advancement in order for the character to be able to use the knowledge towards Tests.